 You don’t need to apply this PMO framework but you should learn from its principles.

-Now let’s get into the best practices for 2021:
+Now let’s get into the best practices:

 1. Set clear guidelines for scope, risk, and change management

 Your PMO should develop processes to make the estimating scope, timelines, and budgets more realistic.
 You could even set up a dedicated team or council to review everything.

 Anticipating and accounting for risks in your planning is a big part of this.
 With predicted risks and contingency plans in place, change management is also a lot easier.